vatsalsinghkv/vatsalsinghkv/README.md

 - 👩🏻‍💻 I am a final year Computer Science Undergraduate at **[Shaheed Sukhdev College of Business Studeis, University of Delhi](https://sscbs.du.ac.in/)**
 - ☀️ Contributing to **[open-source projects](https://github.com/issues?q=author%3Avatsalsinghkv+)** (Open Source is always fun)
 - 🏃 In absolute love with **ReactJs & NextJs** and building web applications with it
-- 📖 I’m currently learning **AngularJs & Data Structures and Algorithms**
+- 📖 I’m currently learning **CSS Animtions & Data Structures and Algorithms**

 <h2>Domain of interests</h2>